 Smallholder farmers living in dry areas in Indonesia spend up to 20% of their monthly income purchasing water for household usage.
-Availability of water will bene¬fit the farmers, especially this year when the situation is doubly tricky with the looming drought season affecting farming and the COVID-19 recommendations related to strict hygiene.
+Availability of water will benefit the farmers, especially in 2020 when the situation is doubly tricky with the looming drought season affecting farming and the COVID-19 recommendations related to strict hygiene.

 In Pamekasan district, East Java, there are 84 villages with water scarcity threatening the sustainability of lives and livelihood of 74,000 households.
 Underground water sources that could alleviate the crisis are available, but difficult to find and are beyond the existing district market actor’s capacity.
-PRISMA introduced a locally renowned well drilling firm Rong Cuyu and its highly effective underground water detection technology to the district government.
+PRISMA introduced a locally renowned well drilling firm Rong Cuyu and its highly effective underground water detection technology (known as AWUG - analyzer water underground) to the district government.

 (The photos were taken before COVID-19 when social distancing measures were not encouraged)